-In People v Carol Sue Kusk, a recent decision by the Michigan Court of Appeals, the court determined that defense counsel’s failure to request a self-defense instruction was not part of trial strategy and was performance that fell below an objectively reasonable standard of performance.
+In People v Carol Sue Kusk, a recent decision by the Michigan Court of Appeals, the court determined that defense counsel’s failure to request a self-defense instruction was not part of trial strategy and the attorney’s actions fell below an objectively reasonable standard of performance.
 The case involved a credibility contest between the defendant and the victim.
 Defense counsel not seeking a jury instruction to allow for a finding of self-defense was ineffective assistance of counsel.
 This is especially true when there was a reasonable probability that the outcome of the case would have been different with that instruction.

 Every possible defense should be employed to ensure you receive the maximum protection under the law.

 Ineffective assistance of counsel are words that no defense attorney wants to hear but some care more than others.
-If an attorney does his job to the best of his ability, generally that will suffice and be “good enough”.
-Lewis & Dickstein, P.L.L.C. is not satisfied with just being “good enough”.
-The firm prides itself in being great and obtaining extraordinary results.
-The firm prides itself in getting good recommendations from former clients, other lawyers and judges.
+If an attorney does his job to the best of his ability, generally that will suffice and be “good enough.”
+LEWIS & DICKSTEIN, P.L.L.C. is not satisfied with just being “good enough”.
+The firm prides itself on being great and obtaining extraordinary results.
+The firm prides itself on getting good recommendations from former clients, other lawyers, and judges.

-Lewis & Dickstein, P.L.L.C. has award winning attorneys who take their role in representing criminal defendant’s extremely seriously.
-The firm’s attorneys have spent their entire legal career doing nothing but representing people facing misdemeanor and felony offenses at the state, local and federal level.
-If you have any questions or issues, please call Lewis & Dickstein at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will promptly contact you.
-We look forward to hearing from you and we will do whatever is possible to help you.
+LEWIS & DICKSTEIN, P.L.L.C. has award-winning attorneys who take their role in representing criminal defendants extremely seriously.
+The firm’s attorneys have spent their entire legal careers doing nothing but representing people facing misdemeanor and felony offenses at the state, local, and federal levels.